ghiscoding/slickgrid-universal/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/slickgrid-universal/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/slickgrid-universal)

 ### Description
 This is a monorepo project (using [pnpm workspaces](https://pnpm.io/workspaces)) which is regrouping a few packages under a single repository.
-It is using and requiring SlickGrid core library (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) behind the scene (the "Why?" is simply because there is no need to rewrite the core library itself, in other words this is a wrapper library).
+It is using and requiring SlickGrid core library (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) and behind the scene (the "Why?" is simply because there is no need to rewrite the core library itself, in other words this is a wrapper library).
 The main goal of this library is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
-The original SlickGrid is like an IKEA product you need to assemble everything yourself, while in our project we offer the all assembled product including a lot more available Editors, Filters, OData, GraphQL, ... that SlickGrid simply does not offer.
-See below for more reasons of when and why this project was created.
+The original SlickGrid is like an IKEA product that requires assembling everything yourself, however in this project here, we offer an all assembled product including a lot more available Editors, Filters, OData, GraphQL, ... and SlickGrid simply does not offer that by default.
+See below for more project details.

 ### Why create this monorepo?
 You might be wondering why was this monorepo created?
 Here are a few reasons: